wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-a-containerized-application.md

 ### Deployment configurations

-Choreo lets you configure deployment settings such as scaling, resource limits, and health checks based on your selected component type.
+{{ product_name }} lets you configure deployment settings such as scaling, resource limits, and health checks based on your selected component type.

-For more information about these configurations, see Choreo's [DevOps capabilities](../devops-and-ci-cd/view-runtime-details.md).
+For more information about these configurations, see {{ product_name }}'s [DevOps capabilities](../devops-and-ci-cd/view-runtime-details.md).

-You can configure the **Endpoints** to expose your service using the **Service** Component in Choreo.
+You can configure the **Endpoints** to expose your service using the **Service** Component in {{ product_name }}.
 See [Service Component Overview](../develop-components/develop-services/service-component-overview.md) for more information.

 ### Build, deploy, and promote

-After adding the application configuration, you can build and deploy it by clicking the **Deploy Manually** button.
-Choreo will start the build process with the selected commit in the **Build Area**.
+After adding the application configuration, you can build and deploy it by clicking the **Deploy Manually** button. {{ product_name }} will start the build process with the selected commit in the **Build Area**.

 !!! note
     The **Auto Deploy on Commit** feature, which automatically builds and deploys the application upon pushing a code change to the repository, is enabled by default.
 To turn off this feature, navigate to the **Build Area** of the **Deploy** page.

-Choreo scans your Dockerfile for security vulnerabilities during the build phase, and if there are no issues found, it proceeds with the build process.
+{{ product_name }} scans your Dockerfile for security vulnerabilities during the build phase, and if there are no issues found, it proceeds with the build process.
 After building the image, it scans it again for vulnerabilities before deployment to the environment.
 You can view the build logs from the right-side panel, as shown in the image below.

 ![Build Logs Panel](../assets/img/develop-components/deploy/build-deploy-page-logs.png){.cInlineImage-full}

-Once the build process is complete, Choreo will deploy the application automatically to the Development environment.
+Once the build process is complete, {{ product_name }} will deploy the application automatically to the Development environment.
 To promote the build to higher environments, you can click the **Promote** button.
 The number of environment cards visible on the page may vary depending on your environment configurations.

 ### Troubleshoot security vulnerability scan failures (Trivy)

-By default, Choreo utilizes the Aqua Trivy (OSS) image vulnerability scanner to detect security vulnerabilities in all Dockerfile-based build pipelines.
+By default, {{ product_name }} utilizes the Aqua Trivy (OSS) image vulnerability scanner to detect security vulnerabilities in all Dockerfile-based build pipelines.
 The scanner will fail the pipeline if any **CRITICAL** CVEs (Common Vulnerabilities and Exposures) are detected.
 CVEs of other severity levels are recorded but does not fail the pipeline.

 If you cannot fix a critical CVE immediately, you can opt to ignore it.
 To ignore a critical CVE, add a `trivyignore` (`<docker-build-context-path>/.trivyignore`) file to your build context path.
 In the file, add the CVEs you need the pipeline to ignore, one entry per line as follows: